jjovelc/JovelJ_JovelJ_software/geneious/geneious_enterprise_2026/Geneious_Enterprise_license_2026.md

 </div>

 - Select `Email Sign in`.
-- Provide your email and password (the same ones you use to sign in in the geneious webpage.
+- Provide your email and password (the same ones you use to sign in in the geneious webpage).

 If succesful, you should see the following dialog box: